coinz-maker/not_games_and_anthill/README.md

 # not_games_and_anthill
-Not Games &amp; Anthill collection data
+Not Games and Anthill collection data